gradvohl/YAPTT/passingParameters/searchThreads/README.md

 ## Solution description
 To solve the problem using multithreads, we will create threads that access their respective array partition.
 Besides, the threads shall receive the element they will search for, two integers indicating the begin and the end of the partition, and the address of a shared variable to tell when any thread finds the element.

+### Structure to handle the thread input parameters

-Therefore, we define the following structure to handle the parameters.
+We define the following structure to handle the parameters we will pass to the thread.
 The definition of this structure is in the ``searchThreads.h`` file (line 15).
 ```c
 typedef struct
 {